Informatievlaanderen/data.vlaanderen.be2-generated/report4/doc/applicatieprofiel/gebieden/ontwerpstandaard/toolchain4/oslo-converter-ea.report.md

-#||# oslo-converter-ea for diagram OSLO-OpenbaarDomein-Model
+#||# oslo-converter-ea for diagram OSLO-OpenbaarDomein-Taxonomie-Gebied

 #||# -------------------------------------

+2025-03-17T16:45:06.683Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Begraafplaats:(Begraafplaats -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Natuur:(Natuur -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Bufferzone:(Bufferzone -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Groenzone:(Groenzone -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Parking:(Parking -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Park:(Park -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Plein:(Plein -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Recreatiegebied:(Recreatiegebied -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Recyclagepark:(Recyclagepark -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.685Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Spoorweg:(Spoorweg -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.686Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Wegzone:(Wegzone -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.686Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Tuinzone:(Tuinzone -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.686Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Volkstuin:(Volkstuin -> Gebied) is not an association with a source role.
+Ignoring this connector.

+2025-03-17T16:45:06.686Z info: Connector Model:OSLO-OpenbaarDomein:Applicatieprofiel:Gebied:Waterverkeerzone:(Waterverkeerzone -> Gebied) is not an association with a source role.
+Ignoring this connector.

-2025-02-11T15:16:27.041Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T16:45:06.686Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:27.043Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T16:45:06.687Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:27.043Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T16:45:06.687Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Adres) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:27.043Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel:Deprecated) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T16:45:06.687Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:Applicatieprofiel:Deprecated) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:27.043Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.
+2025-03-17T16:45:06.687Z warn: [PackageConverterHandler]: No value found for tag "baseUri" in package (Model:OSLO-OpenbaarDomein:OSLO-Dienst) and fallback URI (http://todo.com/) will be assigned.

-2025-02-11T15:16:27.048Z warn: [ConnectorConverterHandler]: Connector (voorkomen) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T15:16:27.048Z warn: [ConnectorConverterHandler]: Connector (voorkomen) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T15:16:27.048Z warn: [ConnectorConverterHandler]: Connector (bevat) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

-2025-02-11T15:16:27.048Z warn: [ConnectorConverterHandler]: Connector (bevat) does not have a package tag defined.
-Trying to determine the correct base URI based on the source and destination objects their package.

 #||# -------------------------------------